voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 Disable Campaign

-There are various times when you'll want to manage a campaign's accessibility.
+There are various times when youll want to manage a campaigns accessibility.
 This can be done by two API methods for managing the campaign state - *enable* and *disable*.
 Sets campaign state to **inactive**.
 The vouchers in this campaign can no longer be redeemed.

 ### Examples